galopago/misistemote/mcu-proto-100x68mm/README.md

 ![FRONT](assets/img/doublerowheader.jpg)

+An example showing an RPI ZERO with 2x20 header 2.5mm between pins

 ## ADDITIONAL SPACE

 Female headers used for easy reuse of the module, gives additional space for small components or modules.